saveourtool/save-cloud/save-deploy/README.md

 Deployment is performed on server via docker swarm or locally via docker-compose.
 See detailed information below.

 ## Server deployment
+* Gvisor should be installed and runsc runtime should be available for docker.
+See [installation guide](https://gvisor.dev/docs/user_guide/install/) for details.
 * Ensure that docker daemon is running and that docker is in swarm mode.
 * Pull new changes to the server and run `./gradlew deployDockerStack`.